 If your goal is privacy while you’re in your own yard, you can choose to build the types of privacy fences where the rails are all horizontal between posts.
-With this style of fence, you can design it to where there’s no space between the rails or you can leave a few inches between them so you still have the ability to look beyond your yard.
+With this style of modern horizontal fence, you can design it to where there’s no space between the rails or you can leave a few inches between them so you still have the ability to look beyond your yard.
 If you’re building this type of fence, remember to set all your posts first before building the panels to ensure a consistent height for the entire border.

 Estate Vinyl Fence

 If you enjoy the estate style fence because of it use of the crisscross pattern and never want to replace it or deal with any of the maintenance that comes with wood fence, consider getting a vinyl estate style fence.
 Vinyl fencing is stronger than wood fencing and is highly resilient when it comes to enduring the elements.
 Other than the occasional soaking with a hose and a mild soap, vinyl fencing never fades or changes color, so you never have to worry about what your vinyl estate fence will look like decades from now.

 Ready to Build a Horizontal Fence?